siberianfox/g2wiki/g2core-Communications.md

 1. `{sr:n}` - JSON is executed as soon as it's seen in the buffer, past anything else.

-    * Note that it has the be in the g2core buffer before it can be seen.
+    * Note that it has to be in the g2core buffer before it can be seen.
 If the host has commands buffered, it might not be seen immediately.

 2. `G54` - this command is synchronized with motion, so it's queue to the planner.
 Assuming the planner is empty it is executed shortly thereafter.